 Signals of indicators:

-Trading is above 30 and 50 daily averages, which indicates a possible continuation of the pound's growth.
+Trading is conducted around 30 and 50 daily averages, which limits the downward correction of the pound.

 Description of indicators